-Profiles of the directors are set out in the 'Board of Directors' section of Annual Report 2023.
+Profiles of the directors are set out in the 'Board of Directors' section of Annual Report 2024.

-The Board shall meet on a half yearly basis and on ad-hoc basis if required.
+The Board meets on a half yearly basis and as and when necessary, to address any specific significant matters that may arise.
 Board and Board Committee meetings and annual general meeting are scheduled well in advance in consultation with the directors to ensure maximum attendance.

-In accordance with Regulation 107(1) of the Company's Constitution, a director who is unable to attend a Board meeting in person can participate in the meeting via telephone conference or other forms of audio, audio-visual, electronic or instantaneous communication by which all persons participating in the meeting are able to hear and be heard by all other participants.
+In accordance with Regulation 107(1) of the Constitution of the Company, a director who is unable to attend a Board meeting in person can participate in the meeting via telephone conference or other forms of audio, audio-visual, electronic or instantaneous communication by which all persons participating in the meeting are able to hear and be heard by all other participants.
 Important matters concerning the Group can also be put to the Board and Board Committees for decision by way of written resolutions.

 The directors attend and actively participate in Board and Board Committee meetings.
-The independent directors contribute to the Board process by monitoring and reviewing management's performance in meeting the Group's goals and objectives.
+The independent directors contribute to the board process by monitoring and reviewing management's performance in meeting the Group's goals and objectives.

-The attendance of the directors at Board and Board Committees meetings held since the Company's listing date on 27 October 2023 and up to the date of this report are set out as follows:
+The attendance of the directors at the meetings held during FY2024 are set out as follows:

-Directors Board (Number of meetings held: 1) Number of me ARC (1) eetings atter NRC (1)
+Board (No. of meetings held: 2) Audit and Risk Committee (2) Nominating and Remuneration Committee (1) Annual General Meeting (1)

+Directors Numbers of meeting attended

-Mr Cheng Shoong Tat 1 1 1
+Mr Cheng Shoong Tat 2 2 1 1

-Mr Mark Andrew Yeo Kah Chong 1 1 1
+Mr Mark Andrew Yeo Kah Chong 2 2 1 1

-Dr Ong Fung Chin 1 1 1
+Dr Ong Fung Chin 2 2 1 1

-Mr Manu Bhaskaran 1 1 1
+Mr Manu Bhaskaran 2 2 1 1

-Mr Tan Teck Huat 1 1 1
+Mr Tan Teck Huat 2 2 1 1

-By invitation.
+By invitation